infil00p/infil00p.org/_posts/new_blog.md

 ## OK, you're going to do the trail and then what?

 I don't know yet.
 I might do a startup?
 I might just get a new job?
 I might just sell my house give up on tech and the lower mainland and move somewhere cheaper and get a non-tech job that covers my expenses.
 That's the cool thing about the future, it's unwritten.

-## This is an absolutely terrible idea!
-What have you done?!!?!?!

-There's two types of reactions when I tell people that I'm leaving my job and doing the trail:

-* This is an absolutely terrible idea
-* That's the coolest thing I ever heard

-The reality is that people are generally risk-averse and while a situation might be awful, because they're in America, or because they don't have the money or the life experience, they think that